AlexGO42/galaxev_pipeline/README.rst

-This generates a file called ``stellar_photometrics_091.hdf5`` (or ``stellar_photometrics_cf00_091.hdf5``, if the dust prescription from Charlot & Fall 2000 is included) that contains a 2D array with the observer-frame magnitudes for each filter.
+This generates a file called ``stellar_photometrics_091.hdf5`` (or ``stellar_photometrics_cf00_091.hdf5``, if the dust prescription from Charlot & Fall 2000 is included) that contains a 2D array with the apparent (observer-frame) magnitudes for each filter, assuming that the observed source is located at a redshift z = 0.0994 (snapshot 91 in IllustrisTNG).

 ---------- Work in progress... ----------